athlonUA/jQuery-Autocomplete-to-Angular/README.md

 }),
 ```

-7. Add the directive to the input field(s) of your choosing
+Add the directive to the input field(s) of your choosing.

 ```
 <input type="text" ng-model="my.value" auto-complete />